 In addition to the virtual format, another distinction from this year’s event was the increased number of alumni that each student had access to.
-Following opening remarks, alumni were moved from breakout room to breakout room on a set schedule, allowing small groups of students to meet directly with multiple alumni.
-TFAS Vice President of International and Alumni Programming Michelle Le ’95, ’96 participated in the event and was pleased with how many students she was able to talk with in this new format.
+Following opening remarks, alumni were moved from one breakout room to another on a set schedule, allowing small groups of students to meet directly with multiple alumni.
+TFAS Vice President of International and Alumni Programming Michelle Le ’95, ’96 participated in the event and was pleased with how many students she was able to engage with in this new format.

 Julie McConnell ’07, PPF ’11, kicked off this summer’s virtual discussion with advice for students interested in a career in government and politics.
 A former Department of Energy employee who currently works as a labor and employment attorney in D.C., McConnell encouraged students to advocate for themselves to accomplish their career goals.

 “You are your best advocate, so if you want something, go for it,” McConnell said.
 “Sometimes people will tell you no, but no one is going to be a better advocate for you than you are for yourself.”

 Accomplished journalists and news anchors also shared advice with students during the virtual networking event.
 Breaking news reporter for The New York Times, Neil Vigdor ’98, challenged aspiring journalists in the program to expand their horizons and embrace versatility.

 “If you’re interested in a career in journalism you have to be versatile,” Vigdor said.
 “Embrace change, get outside of your comfort zone, and don’t be afraid to try new things.”